ArnavS1102/KnowGen-RAG/README.md

 3. **Advanced LLM Integration**
    KnowGen-RAG supports seamless integration with advanced LLMs, such as **Gemini** and **Cohere**, to further improve the quality and accuracy of generated answers.

-4. **Domain Expertise and Stakeholder Assistance**
-   By leveraging knowledge graphs and advanced natural language generation, KnowGen-RAG has the potential to serve as a reliable assistant powered by domain-specific expertise and knowledge, offering valuable insights and support to stakeholders.

 ## Benefits